z-n-huang/z-n-huang.github.io/_pages/publications.md

 Conference proceedings
 ======
++ In press.
+Learning factivity via syntax and pragmatics: a corpus study.
+(With Serene Siow) *Proceedings of the 48th annual Boston University Conference on Language Development*.
 + 2022\.
 Learning the subcategorization properties of attitude verbs in wh-in situ languages.
 (With Yu'an Yang (co-first author), Valentine Hacquard, and Jeffrey Lidz) *Proceedings of the 46th annual Boston University Conference on Language Development*, ed.
 Ying Gong and Felix Kpogo.
 338-350. {[PDF](http://www.lingref.com/bucld/46/BUCLD46-26.pdf)}
 + 2020\.
 “Wanting” the future: The case of future *yao*.
 (With Annemarie van Dooren and Gesoel Mendes.) *Proceedings of the 32nd North American Conference on Chinese Linguistics*, ed.
 Kaidi Chen.
 189-205.
 Storrs, CT: University of Connecticut.  {[Lingbuzz](https://ling.auf.net/lingbuzz/005841)}
 + 2019\.
 On pronominalization and ellipsis in clausal idioms.
 (With Gesoel Mendes.) *Proceedings of the 49th annual meeting of the North East Linguistic Society*, ed.
 Maggie Baird and Jonathan Pesetsky, vol. 2, 123-130.
 Amherst, Mass.: GLSA. {[Lingbuzz](https://ling.auf.net/lingbuzz/004558)}